A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

+\begin{itemize} \item Assume first, that $p_j$ is full at $T_{end}$.
+If $p_j$ remains full then no student can become assigned to $p_j$.
+Therefore assume that $p_j$ becomes undersubscribed after $T_{end}$ and let $T_1$ be the first time this occurs.
+It must be that, just before $T_1$, a blocking pair $(s_{i'}, p_j)$ exists, for some student $s_{i'}$.
+By Propositions \ref{th:stable_SPA_S_3biworstinmlk} and \ref{th:stable_SPA_S_3bicreatedworstinmlk}, $s_{i'} \in M(p_j)$ is one of the worst students in $M(l_k)$.
+Since $T_1$ is the first time $p_j$ becomes undersubscribed, no students have been removed from $M(p_j)$ since $T_{end}$, and so $s_{i'}$ must have existed in $M(p_j)$ at $T_{end}$ as well.
+Since no students are introduced in Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}, $s_{i'} \in M(p_j)$ is also one of the worst students in $M(l_k)$ at $T_{end}$.
+Therefore, by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $p_j$ cannot subsequently be assigned a worse student than exists in $M(p_j)$ at $T_{end}$.

-But this would mean that there was some point $T_1$ before $T_0$ and after $p_j$ was full and non-precarious, that $p_j$ became undersubscribed by the removal of $(s_i,p_j)$ for some student $s_i$.
-Denote this point as $T_2$.
-The removal of $(s_i,p_j)$ occurring at $T_2$ can only have happened if $l_k$ was full, non-precarious (since we are removing a non-precarious pair) and $l_k$ preferred some other student $s_{i'}$ to $s_i$.
-But by Proposition \ref{th:stable_SPA_S_lecfullworseprec} $l_k$ cannot assign to a worse student after this point.
-Therefore $l_k$ cannot subsequently assign to a worse student than $s_i$ (the worst student in $M(p_j)$ when $p_j$ was full). \end{proof}
+\item Assume now that $p_j$ is undersubscribed at $T_{end}$.
+Then there was some point $T_2$, before $T_{end}$ and after $T_0$, that $p_j$ became undersubscribed by the removal from $M$ of $(s_{i'},p_j)$ for some student $s_{i'}$.
+We know that $(s_{i'},p_j)$ is non-precarious since $p_j$ is non-precarious after $T_0$ by Proposition \ref{prop-spa-st-subsequentprecarious}.
+The removal of a pair $(s_{i'},p_j)$ at $T_2$ can only have happened if $l_k$ was full, non-precarious (since we are removing a non-precarious pair) and $l_k$ meta-preferred the student they are adding, to $s_{i'}$.
+But then $s_{i'} \in M(p_j)$ was one of the worst students in $M(l_k)$ just before $T_2$, and so, by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $p_j$ cannot subsequently be assigned a worse student.